 Father Constantine focused primarily on Youth Ministry prior to his assignment at Dormition of the Virgin Mary, serving in a variety of capacities at the Greek Orthodox Archdiocese of America and in Summer Camps throughout the Archdiocese.
 He served as director of Ionian Village, the Archdiocesan travel abroad summer camp program, from 2002 to 2008.

-In addition to his duties at the parish, Father Constantine currently serves on the Town of Southampton Addiction and Recovery Task Force, the Board of Directors of East End Disabilities Inc., on the advisory board of Luv Michael, a non-profit granola company devoted to providing meaningful employment and fair compensation to people with intellectual disabilities, and on the social media committee for the Order of St. Andrew.
+In addition to his duties at the parish, Father Constantine currently serves on the Advisory Board of US Autism Homes and Luv Michael, a non-profit granola company devoted to providing meaningful employment and fair compensation to people with intellectual disabilities.
+He serves on the Town of Southampton Addiction and Recovery Task Force, and on the Board of Directors of East End Disabilities Inc.

 Father Constantine enjoys creative writing, reading poetry, and cycling.
-He lives in Southampton with his wife, Anastsaia Karoutsos-Lazarakis and their three Children.
+He lives in Southampton with his wife, Anastasia Karoutsos-Lazarakis and their three Children.